Exclusive: ECB flags failings in dirty-money screening at Malta's top bank

 "The Bank is today engaged in a priority process - agreed with, and monitored by, its regulators - to deal with the legacy issues highlighted by the report," BoV said in an email on Wednesday.

-BoV is the main financial pillar of the Maltese economy, whose growth has been fuelled by attracting offshore gambling, financial and ship registration industries under the centre-left government of Prime Minister Joseph Muscat.
+BoV is the main financial pillar of the Maltese economy, whose growth has been fueled by attracting offshore gambling, financial and ship registration industries under the centre-left government of Prime Minister Joseph Muscat.

 The Mediterranean island, the euro zone's smallest state, already faces questions over its ability to combat crime two years after journalist Daphne Caruana Galizia, who had reported on government corruption, died in a car bombing.